 The hints at a cult in their small town were also seriously creepy, and the more that Vickie dug around the more uneasy I felt at what she was finding.
 It reminded me of the old slasher films I grew up watching from the 60s, 70s, and 80s with how weird and uncomfortable the town and its inhabitants were.
 The story definitely takes on a dark and disturbing tone and it only gets worse and worse, but I loved every minute of it.

 Now the version that I had was riddled with errors, missing words or ones that I can only assume were auto-corrected and it was a bit off-putting.
 I was given a copy for a blog tour a few weeks before release, so I can only hope that it has been corrected for the full version.
 I also have to acknowledge that it’s a tiny bit predictable, but at the same time I kept telling myself that it couldn’t be what I suspected, I didn’t want it to be, so it did a good job of filling me with dread and making me feel invested in the story and characters.

 This has got to be one of the fastest most fun reads I’ve had in a while.
 I enjoyed myself thoroughly despite mild issues, and while it deals in some pretty gruesome topics I think it’s a decent horror thriller for a young adult audience.
 It’s perfect for the Halloween season and I strongly recommend it.

-Warnings: Sex, death
+Warnings: disturbing sex scene, death